eliascreates/eliascreates.github.io/_posts/2023-09-15-lap-quest-app.md

 Embark on your Lap Quest journey by following these simple steps:

-1. Clone the project from the [Lap Quest Repository link](https://github.com/eliascreates/lap_quest)..
+1. Clone the project from the [GitHub repository link](https://github.com/eliascreates/lap_quest).
 1. Refer to the comprehensive setup instructions in the README to get the app up and running.

 ## Project Struture